United Nations Sustainable Development Goals

 Strengthen the means of implementation and revitalize the global partnership for sustainable development.

-- The University of Leeds works collaboratively with Leeds Council in developing policies to help tackle the SDGs.
-For example, we have developed 13 research projects including the Inclusive Growth Strategy (Inclusive Growth Leeds | Inclusive Growth Leeds) and Best City Ambition (Best City Ambition (leeds.gov.uk)), which address issues such as poverty, climate change and health and wellbeing.
+- The University of Leeds works collaboratively with Leeds City Council in developing policies to help tackle the SDGs.
+We have developed 13 research projects including the Inclusive Growth Strategy (Inclusive Growth Leeds | Inclusive Growth Leeds) and Best City Ambition (Best City Ambition (leeds.gov.uk)), which address issues such as poverty, climate change and health and wellbeing.
+Through our Sustainable Travel principle we have collaborated on city-wide developments, including bike-docking system, and Connecting Leeds Transport proposals.

-- The University is specifically focusing our research on the SDGs and tackling the world’s biggest challenges to extend our global impact through supporting more than 70 Global Challenges Research Fund (GCRF) or Newton award research projects across over 40 different countries.
+- The University is focusing our research on the SDGs and tackling the world’s biggest challenges to extend our global impact through supporting more than 70 Global Challenges Research Fund (GCRF) or Newton award research projects across over 40 different countries.

 - The University is a signatory of the SDG accord, showing our commitment to constantly reflecting on our contribution to all 17 SDGs.